Mullvad Review: Quick Expert Summary

 I give Mullvad VPN a lot of high marks, but it has some flaws — my main complaint is that Mullvad VPN isn’t good for streaming.
-In my tests, Mullvad VPN worked with Netflix, but it was unable to access Amazon Prime and many other top streaming services.
-Also, there’s no WebRTC leak protection, and Mullvad VPN doesn’t offer 24/7 live chat support.
+In my team’s tests, Mullvad VPN worked with Netflix, but it didn’t work with Amazon Prime and many other top streaming services Also, there’s no WebRTC leak protection, and Mullvad VPN doesn’t offer 24/7 live chat support.

 Mullvad VPN allows up to 5 simultaneous connections with 1 subscription, and it’s the only VPN on the market that offers a fixed rate for a 1-month, 3-month, 6-month, and 12-month payment plan — the price per month remains the same no matter which plan you choose.
 Plus, all plans are covered by a 30-day money-back guarantee.

 |🎁 Free Plan||No|

 I spent a few weeks testing and researching Mullvad VPN to see how it compares to the top VPNs on the market.

 Mullvad VPN is a very good VPN, and it has a reputation as being one of the most privacy-focused providers out there.

 Mullvad VPN comes with industry-standard VPN security features, a strict no-logs policy, open-source apps that have been independently audited, and it’s based in a privacy-friendly country.
 Plus, Mullvad VPN doesn’t ask for personal information when you purchase a subscription, and it offers anonymous payment options.

 Mullvad VPN also has easy-to-use apps, fast speeds, and is great for torrenting.